frozeman/meteor-build-client/README.md

 ## Usage

-    // cd into you meteor app
+    // cd into your meteor app
     $ cd myApp

     // run meteor-build-client